Dauphin Barker Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Visibility will be good at 5SM.
-Weather conditions: Light Showers Snow, FCST, FCST.
-Broken clouds at 2000 feet, Overcast skies at 4000 feet.
+Temporary conditions (lasting less than an hour at a time) may include: Winds will be variable in direction at 20 kt.
+Gusts up to 30 kt are expected.
+Visibility will be excellent at more than 6SM.
+Weather conditions: Light Showers Rain, FCST, FCST.
+Few clouds at 800 feet, Broken clouds at 2000 feet, Overcast skies at 3000 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 📚 Understanding TAF Forecasts